What are the cheapest ways to improve kitchen flooring? Is there anything cheaper than laminate or linoleum?

 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 I am remodeling my house and have run short on cash.
 We have everything done, but the painting and the flooring.
 Where can I find inexpensive carpet for a living room and two small bedrooms?
-We have two small bathrooms that need flooring as well.

 Add your voice to the conversation.
 Click here to answer this question.